 This pages provides an overview for Western Australian workers about key minimum entitlements for pay rates and leave and where to find more information on pay rates and employment rights for the work that you are doing.

-You might also like to visit the How to check your pay and resolve underpayments page and the Find out about your employent rights page.
+You might also like to visit the How to check your pay and resolve underpayments page and the Find out about your employment rights page.

-Before you start – are you are covered by the state or national industrial relations system?
+Before you start – are you covered by the state or national industrial relations system?

 Two different industrial relations systems operate in WA, the state system and the national fair work system.
 The two systems have different employment rights and obligations.
 Which of these two systems covers a particular employee depends on the type of business structure of the employer.